WCY-dt/blog/_posts/2019-10-02-OverTheWire Crypton.md

 >
 > An example of a polyalphabetic cipher is called a Vigenère Cipher.
 It works like this:
 >
-> If we use the key(K) ‘GOLD’, and P = PROCEED MEETING AS AGREED, then “add” P to K, we get C. When adding, if we exceed 25, then we roll to 0 (modulo 26).
+> If we use the key(K) ‘GOLD’, and P = PROCEED MEETING AS AGREED, then "add" P to K, we get C. When adding, if we exceed 25, then we roll to 0 (modulo 26).
 >
 > ```plaintext
 > P P R O C E E D M E E T I N G A S A G R E E D\